What Is Ketosis?

-5. Exogenous Ketones
+5. Exogenous ketones

 Exogenous ketones are supplements for a low-carb diet and can help you reach ketosis much quicker.
-This is something taken externally as oppose to being produced naturally by your body.
+This is something taken externally as opposed to being produced naturally by your body.
 They work by rapidly elevating your blood ketone levels, thus putting you into ketosis.

-Some Extra Tips to Take Home!
+Some Extra Tips to Take Home

 While these are the surest ways to get you to ketosis the quickest, there are plenty more factors you should keep in mind when embarking on a ketogenic diet.

-Sleep—Getting proper sleep is important for the repair of your body as well as hormone function.
+Sleep: Getting proper sleep is important for the repair of your body as well as hormone function.
 By skipping out on adequate pillow time, your ketosis can be affected.
 Try to indulge in at least seven hours of sleep every night.

-Test your ketone levels—If you’re truly looking to get into ketosis as quickly as possible, test your ketone levels.
+Test Your Ketone Levels: If you’re truly looking to get into ketosis as quickly as possible, test your ketone levels.
 You can do this with a urine strip, blood meter, breath meter, or by simply monitoring the symptoms you’re experiencing.

 Paoli A., Bosco G., Camporesi E. M., Mangar D. (2015).
 Ketosis, ketogenic diet and food intake control: a complex relationship.
 Front.
 Psychol.
 6:27.